danesh-23/AnymoProject/README.md

 # AnymoProject
-Create a carousel to be used as an imported package for external users.
+Create a carousel to be used as an imported module for external users.
 Designed a SwiftUI carousel component to be used similar to how Anymo's carousels are used for its end-users.
 Completed as a interview-project for Anymo.

 ### Installation